 The determination of whether a spring is fully contained, and whether a cultivator may be exempt from certain flow conditions, is the responsibility of the State Water Resources Control Board (State Water Board).
 The information below describes: 1) the process to apply for a fully contained spring exemption; and 2) the information that is to be submitted in support of the exemption.

 Requesting a Fully Contained Spring Exemption

 Cannabis cultivators requesting an exemption must obtain a Cannabis Small Irrigation and Use Registration (Cannabis SIUR), and include supporting evidence regarding the fully contained spring.
 The supporting evidence must be prepared by a Qualified Professional and include, at a minimum, the information listed here.
-Please note the Portal is being updated to provide cultivators with an opportunity to request a fully contained springs exemption and provide information to support the request as described below.

 - The Portal will guide you through questions related to your cultivation site and source(s) of water.
 You will need to complete all questions related to your water source(s), complete the Cannabis SIUR, and submit your fully contained spring report (report) in the Portal.

 - After you complete your Cannabis SIUR and submit the report, the State Water Board will email you a Notice of Receipt for the Cannabis SIUR.
 The Cannabis SIUR Notice of Receipt will include confirmation that the State Water Board has received your fully contained spring exemption request and provide information on how to submit fee payments.
 (Note you will obtain a separate Notice of Receipt for coverage under the Cannabis General Order.)

 - Once you have received the Cannabis SIUR, you may divert from the spring.
 The diversion must comply with the Cannabis Cultivation Policy – click here to see specific requirements for diversions from fully contained springs.